International Equitation Science Conference 2019

 - All activities for the chosen day (additional fee for LART)

 - Large Animal Rescue Training (LART), Sunday August 18th ($60): Learn about practical and behavioural considerations and specialized equipment, and practice techniques for safe extrication of horses from emergency situations such as trailer accidents, mud, and barn fires.
 SPACE IS LIMITED.
 PLEASE REGISTER EARLY.

-- ISES Banquet, Tuesday August 20th ($75): Join attendees, presenters, and guests at Creelman Hall for a night of dinner and dancing.
+- ISES Banquet, Tuesday August 20th ($75): Join attendees, presenters, and guests at Brass Taps for a night of dinner and dancing.

 For conference registration questions please contact Conference Services at the University of Guelph at 519-824-4120 ext.
 53350 or via email at [email protected].